pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 To achieve this task, we proceed according to The Team Data Science Process (TDSP).
 This is a standardized process model for analytics projects.
 Each solution section follows the process steps of the TDSP

 ###2.
 Business Understanding
+Understand and Questions

 ###3.
 Data Acquisition and Understanding
+Key word and txt-File

 ###4.
 Modeling
+MP3

 ###5.
 Deployment